VW says Porsche deal clears path to global leadership

 “VW is getting a good deal,” said London-based Morgan Stanley analyst Stuart Pearson, predicting in a note to investors that its completion would lift VW earnings by 6 percent next year.
 “Porsche is the world’s best premium car story.”

-The two companies share the same genealogical roots and analysts believe their common history will ensure the success of their integration, compared with other mega-mergers - such as that of Daimler AG (DAIGn.DE) and Chrysler - which have failed.
+The two companies share the same genealogical roots and analysts believe their common history will ensure the success of their integration, compared with other mega-mergers - like that of Daimler (DAIGn.DE) and Chrysler - which have failed.

 Ferdinand Porsche, the founder of the sports car company and patriarch of the Porsche and Piech clans, invented the Volkswagen Beetle.
 His grandson Ferdinand Piech has ruled over VW for nearly 20 years first as CEO and then as Chairman.